syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% highlight vbnet %}
 [VB]

-'Load an existing Word document into DocIO instance
+'Loads an existing Word document into DocIO instance

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Get the bookmark instance using FindByName method of BookmarkCollection with bookmark name
+'Gets the bookmark instance by using FindByName method of BookmarkCollection with bookmark name

 Dim bookmark As Syncfusion.DocIO.DLS.Bookmark = document.Bookmarks.FindByName("Northwind")

-'Access the bookmark start’s owner paragraph using bookmark and change its back color
+'Accessess the bookmark start’s owner paragraph by using bookmark and changes its back color

 bookmark.BookmarkStart.OwnerParagraph.ParagraphFormat.BackColor = Color.AliceBlue